 What is PCWA’s role?

-The Compassionate Communities movement is in its very early stages in WA, so our work is focussed on building capacity to help get the concept off the ground.
+The Compassionate Communities movement is in its early stages in WA.
+We are focussing on building capacity and creating a network to encourage the development of Compassionate Communities.

 PCWA’s focus at this early stage is on:

-- building partnerships between these community groups and organisations and enhancing partnerships that already exist.
+- building collaborative partnerships between these community groups and organisations to leverage resources and add value to projects.

-- showcase and link Compassionate Community projects, facilitating shared learning opportunities.
+- create a network to showcase and link Compassionate Community projects, facilitating shared learning opportunities

 - provide easy access to international and Australian resources to support the formation of Compassionate Communities in WA.

 PCWA established the Compassionate Communities Network WA to champion and identify local opportunities for the development of compassionate communities.
 The network shares information and resources and supports communities that are interested in developing a whole-of-community, place-based approach to palliative and end-of-life care.
-Email Vicki Barry to become involved and subscribe to newsletters for regular updates.
+Subscribe to newsletters for regular updates.